Lissachatina fulica: Lifecycle

-This species is a simultaneous hermaphrodite; each individual has both testes and ovaries and is capable of producing both sperm and ova.
+This snail is a protandric hermaphrodite; each individual has both testes and ovaries and is capable of producing both sperm and ova.
 The testes typically mature first around 5–8 months, followed by the ovaries.
-Self-fertilization is not viable and therefore snails require a partner to reproduce.
-Snails typically mate with a snail of similar size.
-During the mating, the snails either simultaneously transfer gametes to each other (bilateral sperm transfer), or one snail transfers sperm into the other (unilateral sperm transfer).
+Self-fertilization has been observed and therefore snails do not require a partner to reproduce, however it is relatively rare and the resulting egg clutch is small with low viability.
+Typically, mating involves a simultaneous transfer of gametes to each other (bilateral sperm transfer, as compared to unilateral sperm transfer), however only the older snail with mature ovaries will produce eggs.
+Younger, smaller snails are more likely to initiate mating with a mate preference for larger, older snails; although larger, older snails may also mate with each other.

 Snails mate at night and their mating begins with courtship rituals that can last up to half an hour, including petting their heads and front parts against each other.
-One snail initiates the courtship, and if all goes well they begin copulation.
-However, copulation does not always occur because snails show mate choice behavior, and observations have shown up to 90% of attempted courtships were rejected and did not end in copulation.
-Copulation can last anywhere from 1–24 hours, but tends to last 6–8 hours.
+Up to 90% of attempted courtships are rejected and do not end in copulation.
+Copulation can last anywhere from 1–24 hours but tends to last 6–8 hours.
 Transferred sperm can be stored within the body up to two years.

 The snails are oviparous and lay shelled eggs.
-The number of eggs per clutch and clutches per year varies by environment and age of the parent, but averages around 200 eggs per clutch and 5-6 clutches per year.
-The eggs hatch after 8-21 days and the snails emerge as juveniles.
-They reach adult size in about six months, after which growth slows, but does not cease until death.
+The number of eggs per clutch and clutches per year varies by environment and age of the parent, but averages to around 200 eggs per clutch and 5–6 clutches per year.
+The eggs hatch after 8–21 days.
+The newly emerged neonate will consume its own shell and that of its siblings.
+The snail reaches adult size in about six months, after which growth slows, but does not cease until death.
 Life expectancy is 3–5 years in the wild and 5–6 years in captivity, but the snails can live for up to 10 years.

-Snails are primarily active at night and spend their days in dark, damp places such as buried in soil or under leaf litter.
-They are capable of aestivating up to three years in times of extreme drought, sealing itself into its shell by secretion of a calcareous compound that dries on contact with the air.